4 ways GoCardless can improve your customer retention

 How GoCardless can help you:

-Because GoCardless utilizes Account-to-Account payments, like ACH debit, your customers don’t need to worry about updating card details when they expire, are lost or stolen.
-This means fewer customers are unexpectedly cut off from your products or services when a payment fails.
+Because GoCardless utilises Account-to-Account payments, like direct debit, your customers don’t need to worry about updating card details when they expire, are lost or stolen.
+This means less customers are unexpectedly cut-off from your products or services when a payment fails.
 A better customer experience makes them less likely to churn, increasing your CLV.

-According to the IDC, 91% of those who purchased via ACH debit with GoCardless, were retained after three months.
-Meanwhile, only 86% of credit card users and 75% of digital wallet users stayed.

 We’ve also identified that businesses that have been with GoCardless for a year see an average of a 13% reduction in overall churn (from 10% to 8%).